E-commerce tips

 This differs from brand switching, which is the act of switching from one brand to another within the same product category.
 Regardless, repeat purchase is the result of when someone likes what you're offering so much that they come back for more.

 Repeat purchase is a typical example of brand loyalty.
 When a repeat customer decides to trust you, they tend to buy more and build an ongoing relationship with your business.
-Based on a report by Smile.io, repeat customers spend twice as much per order compared to new customers and one-time buyers.
+In fact, repeat customers spend twice as much per order compared to new customers and one-time buyers.

 Benefits of having customers make repeat purchases